Military & Aerospace EMC testing

 Electromagnetic Environmental Effects (E3) MIL-STD 464

 E3 requirements address both intra-system and inter-system issues as well as the broad range of electromagnetic disciplines.
-These include electromagnetic interference (EMI), electromagnetic susceptibility (EMS), radiation hazards (EMR) electromagnetic vulnerability (EMV), hazards of electromagnetic radiation to ordinance (HERO), lighting and precipitation static (p-static).
-External E3 effects include lightning, p-static, EMP and RF transmissions.
+These include electromagnetic interference (EMI), electromagnetic susceptibility (EMS), radiation hazards (EMR) electromagnetic vulnerability (EMV), hazards of electromagnetic radiation to ordinance (HERO).
+External E3 effects include RF transmissions.
 Internal E3 effects include EMI, RF transmissions and cross coupling of RF and low frequency currents.

 EMC Technologies experienced engineers can handle all your E3 integration requirements, systems testing, preparing or reviewing all the necessary documentation as well as liaising with defence department on your behalf.